null

 Wrap-Up: Key Points On Non-Slip Outdoor Tiles

-• The best tile material for outdoor use is porcelain, with a grip rating of R11 or higher.
+• - The best tile material for outdoor use is porcelain, with a grip rating of R11 or higher.

-• Consider the type of area and amount of foot traffic when selecting an outdoor tile.
+• - Consider the type of area and amount of foot traffic when selecting an outdoor tile.

-• For 20mm or thicker outdoor tiles on decks, 'deck jacks' are recommended to provide additional grip and drainage.
+• - For 20mm or thicker outdoor tiles on decks, 'deck jacks' are recommended to provide additional grip and drainage.

-• Outdoor tiles can be stylish!
+• - Outdoor tiles can be stylish!
 Tile Space has a wide range of non-slip outdoor tiles in different styles, colours, and designs.

 We understand that selecting outdoor tiles for your project can be overwhelming, so our team of expert tile advisors is here to help!
 Our experienced advisers have helped hundreds of clients find the perfect non-slip outdoor tiles for their specific needs.
 So, book a free tile consultation today and let us help you create the outdoor space of your dreams!
+Or start exploring our outdoor tile and floor tile collections here.

 .